-2 You can simply start dbisqlc, and fill in the fields on the connection dialog.
+2. You can simply start dbisqlc, and fill in the fields on the connection dialog.
 Note that you must select the Use integrated login option on the Login tab, you must enter an engine name on the Database tab, and you must check the Named pipes checkbox on the Network tab.

-APPENDIX D The Adaptive Server Anywhere C2 Patch
+The Adaptive Server Anywhere C2 Patch

-About this This appendix describes the C2 patch to the Adaptive Server Anywhere 7.0.0 appendix release.
-This appendix does not apply when running the current software manner equivalent to the C2-certifierd environment.
-Contents Торіс Page The Adaptive Server Anywhere C2 patch 54
+About this chapter This chapter describes the C2 patch to the Adaptive Server Anywhere 7.0 release.
+This chapter does not apply when running the current software in manner equivalent to the C2-certified environment.
+Contents Торіс: page The Adaptive Server Anywhere C2 patch 76